Family Innovations Scale Grant

 - Project equipment (rental or purchase)

-- Food
+- Food (for program participants)

 - Communications (website, promotions)

-- Fees (for services delivered by experts, facilitators, professionals)
+- Fees (for services delivered by experts, facilitators)

-- Administrative Support Costs (OM): 15% of total budget
+- Administrative Support Costs (for Organizational Mentors): 15% of total budget.

-- Capital infrastructure expenses (renovations to space)
+- Capital infrastructure costs (renovations to space)

 - Personal one-on-one professional services (including expenses related to direct therapy, counselling/ legal and/or accounting advice)